Corals Profile – Live Coral for Saltwater Reef Aquariums

 SPS corals (Hard corals) Highlight (200-300 PAR) High water flow (50 times turn over per hour)

-For example, if you have a 250 liters reef aquarium with soft corals, it needs an aquarium light of 50-150 PAR.
-And it requires a water flow of 5000 LHP.
+For example, if you have a 250-liter reef aquarium with soft corals, it needs an aquarium light of 50-150 PAR.
+It requires a water flow of 5000 LHP.

 Ideal water condition for corals in tanks: